![]() ![]() |

 project, I wanted to be able to use

-it with my portable ham radio transceiver as well, and so some kind of
+it with my handheld transceiver as well, and so some kind of

 interface would be required that incorporates a PTT switch.
 I also